jnors/SiteSurveyTool/project/User Stories - Sprint 4.md

 - Scenarios:
   - Given Landing, when users look for clarity, then docs provide concise guidance for: Offline-first, First Sync, and Privacy.
 - Acceptance Criteria:
-  - Update `/docs/onboarding.md` with landing screenshots and “Use Offline Now.”
+  - Update `/docs/onboarding.md` with landing screenshot and “Learn how offline works” secondary link.
-  - Update `/docs/offline.md` to emphasize full offline capture without sign-in; sync later with Google.
+  - Update `/docs/offline.md` to emphasize offline capture after sign-in; sync later with Google.
   - Update `/docs/privacy.md` to restate Drive-only storage and requested scopes.
   - Remove any Billing/Stripe references from docs for MVP.
 - Test Notes: